It's America (song)

 "It's America" is a song written by Brett James and Angelo Petraglia and recorded by American country music singer Rodney Atkins.
 It was released in November 2008 as the first single and title track from Atkin's 2009 album of the same name.

 Content

 "It's America" is an up-tempo, backed by banjo, in which the narrator lists off various American images before saying that he is proud to live in the United States.
 The first verse describes his stopping at a lemonade stand and considering the stand a "picture-perfect postcard", while in the second verse, he describes watching a news story about people voluntary gathering to rebuild their community after a tornado.

 Critical reception

 Matt Bjorke of Roughstock gave the song a mixed review.
 Bjorke called it "a song that aims to reaffirm what made Rodney Atkins a star".
 He added that although the message was good, the song's production did not fit Atkins' voice and detracted from the lyric.
+Jim Malec of The 9513 gave it a "thumbs down" rating.
+His review criticizes the use of the word "it", asking, "What is the 'it' that supposedly represents this nation of millions?"
+Malec also said, " But 'It’s America' pretends that the images it presents as fundamental exist in isolation, which simply isn’t true.
+And it makes no attempt to discuss why those images are personally relevant[…] 'It’s America' is a symbol not a song, an advertisement not art."